As an Amazon Associate we earn from qualifying purchases.

 This recipe as written is perfect for those cooking for 2 adults and want either a couple burritos (2 large tortillas), 2 quesadillas (4 medium size tortillas), or up to 8 small taco sized tortillas.

 What Makes a Good Flour Tortilla

 A good flour tortilla needs to cook all the way through and have texture.
 It needs to have some chew and stretch to it.
 It is that perfect stretchy texture that makes flour tortillas the go-to for wrapping up burritos (and why the store bought ones are never as good).

 There is really only one challenge and gotcha when it comes to making flour tortillas, the amount of water to put in.
 Your goal is to get a soft rubbery ball of dough (not sticky or shaggy).

-When developing this recipe we tested it out several times with different flour brands and types (like bread flour vs AP).
-During those tests we found that for every 1 cup of flour you are going to want 6 and a little bit tablespoons of water.
-Basically, 6 is barely enough and 7 is sometimes a tiny bit too much.
+When developing this recipe I tested it out several times with different flour brands and types (like bread flour vs AP).
+During those tests, I found that for every 1 cup of flour, you are going to want 6 and a little bit of tablespoons of water.
+Basically, 6 is barely enough, and 7 is sometimes a tiny bit too much.

-Luckily, as there are so few ingredients with these tortillas it is pretty easy to adjust on the fly..
-We recommend adding 1 tablespoon of water at a time while mixing.
+Luckily, as there are so few ingredients with these tortillas it is pretty easy to adjust on the fly.
+I recommend adding 1 tablespoon of water at a time while mixing.
 When you get to tablespoon 6 if the dough is not coming together into a rubber pliable ball then add the 7th tablespoon of water.

 When you add water you need to make sure you knead the dough to incorporate and hydrate the flour (it takes time for flour to absorb water).
 If after kneading for a minute the dough is still too moist, then you can add 1 more tablespoon of flour and work it in.